Mannuel25/Git_GitHub_Tutorial/README.md

 # Here is my Git_GitHub_Tutorial

-## I'm just gonna do a few things:
+## I'm just gonna do something easy:

 ## Generate a secure random password for a user

 ## Password requirements: